- Board Charter

 ECT’s Discipline Action Procedure is designed to provide a structured corrective action process to improve and prevent a recurrence of undesirable employee behaviour and performance issues.
 ECT takes into consideration whether the offence is repeated despite coaching, mentoring or training, the employee’s work record, and the impact the conduct and performance issues have on the organization.

-ECT regularly reviews performance using a performance review/appraisal process which helps the employee to understand which areas they are doing well and which areas they are not doing so well and provide opportunities for training and improvement to fill any performance gaps.
+ECT regularly reviews performance using a performance review/appraisal process which helps the employee to understand which areas they are doing well and which areas they are not doing so well and provides opportunities for training and improvement to fill any performance gaps.

 The Environmental Clean Technologies group of companies (ECT) is committed to the highest standards of ethical conduct in all business activities.